ballerkobe808/invest/README - INVESTING.md

    This will be 86k in Total Interest - Saving $152k

 Note: Ask the lender if there are pre-payment fees.
 If so, dont go with that lender, because you will be penalized for doing this.
 Also, when making the principle only payment - be sure to tell the lender it is a principle only payment.
 If you sign the slip wrong or they mark it wrong, then it wont go well for you...

+### Velocity Banking vs Investing

+Big Question: Use velocity banking or put money toward an investment with compound interest??
+Answer is that it depends on the compound interest percentage.
+Here is an example of the math:

+228k loan 5.5%/30 years

+---

+1. Strategy: pay off loan, put aside extra money into mutual fund

+---

+1295/month/30 years
+238k in interest

+990 compounded at 7% for 30 years = 1,215k - interest = 977k
+990 compounded at 5% for 30 years = 827k - interest = 589k
+990 compounded at 10% for 30 years = 2,2567k - interest = 2,018k

+---

+2. Strategy: borrow 50k from 401, put toward principle, then invest in mutual fund after

+---

+50k loan 7%/5yrs to principle
+990/month/5 years
+9400 interest (goes back to your 401k, but also opportunity lost of 50k over 5 years - 20k)
+lets say 10k in interest paid

+skip 143 payments, so 217 payments left, saved 135k
+18 years left on loan at 1295/month/18 years, then 12 years free saved 125k in interest, 113k in interest

+990 compounded at 7% for 13 years = 252k
+then with that base, compounded at 7% for 12 more years with 1295+990 = 1,099k - interest = 986k
+990 compounded at 5% for 13 years = 218k
+then with that base, compounded at 5% for 12 more years with 1295+990 = 848k - interest = 735k
+990 compounded at 10% for 13 years = 317k
+then with that base, compounded at 10% for 12 more years with 1295+990 = 1,685k - interest = 1,572k

 ### HElOC